Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \section{Preliminaries: Concepts and tools}

 We first review essential concepts and definitions.
 In \sref{subsec:opinion-def} we define opinions by establishing a consistent theoretical framework used throughout the text.
 In \sref{subsec:micro_mech} we describe the microscopic mechanisms that drive opinion change, from agents assimilating new views to their preference for homophily.
 Shifting to a broader picture, in \sref{subsec:macro-phen} we describe the macroscopic phenomena that emerge in societies, such as the formation of consensus or the emergence of polarization.
-Finally, to aid non-physicist readers, in \sref{subsec:statphys-tools} we outline several key statistical physics concepts, like phase transitions and equilibrium and non-equilibrium states, providing a foundation for understanding opinion dynamics models.